Shiitake Mushroom Kit Instructions

 ready to move on to stage 2

-If your block is light brown, move your kit to a warm location - over 15°C and NO MORE THAN 25°C. Check it once a week until it is completely covered with white mycelium.
+If your block is light brown or white, move your kit to a warm location - over 15°C and NO MORE THAN 25°C. Check it once a week until 75% of it is covered with dark brown patches.

-If your block is entirely white, or is entirely white and starting do develop dark brown patches, you can now move on to step 2.
-If you do not want to move on to step 2 at this time, you can keep your kit in the fridge or a cool place for up to two weeks.
+If your block is already covered in dark brown patches, develop dark brown patches, you can now move on to step 2.
+If you do not want to move on to step 2, you can keep your kit in the fridge or a cool place for up to two weeks.

 Step 2: Hydration and Cold Shock